-How to get free Valorant loot drops with Twitch Prime Gaming | Dexerto.com
+How to get free Valorant loot drops with Twitch Prime Gaming - Dexerto

 Riot Games has announced that they are partnering with Twitch to release some free Valorant loot drops for Prime Gaming users.
-Here’s what you’ll need to claim these in-game rewards.
+Here’s what you’ll need to do to claim these in-game rewards.

-Following the success of Valorant's beta launch in June, where Riot handed out access to random Twitch viewers, the two companies have now partnered up again to give more away to fans of the tactical shooter.

-Now that Valorant is in full release, Riot revealed, on September 10, that they are giving away some free in-game cosmetics for players to claim.
+One of the things that Valorant fans love most is the game’s awesome selection of gun cosmetics.
+From skins that look like firebereathing dragons to adorable little gun buddies in the shape of Middle Eastern teapots, the creativity put into every little detail is impeccable.

+These all cost money though, sometimes a lot of money.
+So, if you’re looking to get your hands on some free cosmetics and rewards, then Amazon Prime Gaming are here to help.
+Just as they’ve done with League of Legends, Riot have partnered with the online retail behemoth to bring free monthly Valorant drops to Prime users.

+So, excited to see if you qualify for some cool new stuff?
+Here’s how to claim your Valorant Prime rewards.

+How to link your Valorant account to Twitch Prime

 Valorant players with an active Prime Gaming subscription will be able to access to these exclusive loot drops, to get your hands on some new cosmetics.

-Starting on September 16, the Netter Treter Gun Buddy, from Killoy's collection, will be available and these rewards will be released every month.
-Here's everything you'll need to claim these Valorant drops for yourself.

-How to link Valorant account to Twitch Prime

-Before you can claim these rewards you will need to connect your Riot Games account to your Twitch account with an active Prime subscription.
+Before you can claim these rewards, though, you will need to connect your Riot Games account to your subscribed Twitch account.

 To link your accounts, you’ll simply need to follow the steps below.